fdieulle/doorget/README.md

 # doorget

-Python package which memoizes functions with a support of data dependencies.
+Python package which memoizes functions and supports data dependencies across them.
-It can be adapt to your code with a low touch by using the `cache` decorator on any function to enable the memoization.
+With the `cache` decorator the memoization of your code is low touch.

 ## Memoization

+### Definition

 > In computing, memoization or memoisation is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls to pure functions and returning the cached result when the same inputs occur again.
 Memoization has also been used in other contexts, such as in simple mutually recursive descent parsing.
 [Wikipedia](https://en.wikipedia.org/wiki/Memoization)

+### Example

 ```python
 from doorget import cache